 - Then click on High Performance.

-- Click on Save then try launching the game again to check for the issue.
+- Click on Save, then try relaunching the game to check for the issue.

 7. Use DS4Windows

 - Download the DS4Windows tool from the internet on the PC.

 - Install the tool and run the DS4Updater (exe) file from the installation folder.

 - Head over to the directory and double-click on the file to run it.
 If prompted by UAC, click on Yes to allow admin access.
 It’ll install the latest DS4Windows app on your PC.